georkara/Chargym-Charging-Station/README.md

 ## How to run-Test example
 Chargym is designed to work with different controller approaches as mentioned above, including RBC, MPC, RL or other intelligent controllers.
-The charging station environment and its interface is provided together with a Rule Based Controller (see __Chargym Description__).
+The charging station environment and its interface is provided together with a Rule Based Controller as described above.
 Also, we provide simple examples using well-known Reinforcement Learning approaches to present ready to run examples that are easy for users and practictioners to use.